-In 1997, The Clinton Harley Corporation became a subsidiary of Universal Technical Institute, Inc., as the result of a merger between the two schools.
+Through the years, in a continuing effort to match student skills with the needs of the industry, UTI has developed and expanded with additional curriculum and campuses.
 In 2003, UTI became a public company through a successful initial public offering of its common stock.